facebookresearch/CParser/README.md

 Program `lcdecl` is implemented by function `cparser.parse`.

-Calling this function preprocesses and parses file `filename` and writes a trace into the specified file.
+Calling this function preprocesses and parses file `filename`, writing a trace into the specified file.
 The optional argument `outputfile` can be a file name or a Lua file descriptor.
 When this argument is `nil`, the preprocessed code is written to the standard output.
 The optional argument `options` is an array of option strings.
 All the options documented with program `lcdecl` are supported.

 ##### `cparser.declarationIterator(options, lines, prefix)`